madebymarket/harbor-gem/README.md

 If you want to encrypt a file with a password and don't want to go through all of that key business, simply do:

     $ gpg -o encrypted.txt.gpg --symmetric passwords.txt
-    # It will ask you for a password to use to encrypt it and then it'll kick out a file called encrypted.txt.gpg
+    # It will ask you for a password to use to encrypt it and then it'll kick out a file called
-    # just like above, toss that file at Harbor and it'll give you a download link to share.
+    # encrypted.txt.gpg just like above, toss that file at Harbor and it'll give you a
+    # s3 download link to share.

     $ harbor --file encrypted.txt.gpg

 #### Decrypting files with pass phrases

     $ gpg --decrypt -o passwords.txt passwords.txt.gpg
-    # it'll prompt you for the password used to encrypt the file, then it'll spit out a passwords.txt file.
+    # it'll prompt you for the password used to encrypt the file, then it'll spit out a
+    # readable passwords.txt file.
+Don't forget the -o or your terminal will get noisy.

 ## Signing up